Guide to SLS Post-Processing Techniques: Media Blasting, Smoothing, Coating, Coloring, and More

 Options for Smoothing SLS Parts

 After cleaning and media blasting, SLS 3D printed parts have a grainy, sandy surface texture.
-Here, we explore two techniques to smooth the surface: vibratory tumbling, which gently removes material, and vapor smoothing, which adds a glossy finish to parts.
+Here, we explore three techniques to smooth the surface: media polishing, vibratory tumbling, which gently removes material, and vapor smoothing, which adds a glossy finish to parts.

 Looking for smooth parts right out of the printer?
-Consider the Form 3+ or Form 3L stereolithography (SLA) 3D printers, which use liquid resin and produce parts with a naturally smooth surface finish.
+Consider the compact Form 3+ or the large-format Form 3L stereolithography (SLA) 3D printers, which use liquid resin and produce parts with a naturally smooth surface finish.

 Vibratory tumbling, also known as vibro-polishing or media tumbling, is a finishing process that smooths the surface of SLS 3D printed parts by placing them in a tumbler with other media.
 This produces a matte to semi-gloss finish that is satiny smooth to the touch.
 In our experiments, we observed an average reduction in surface roughness of 80%.